FusionAuth/fusionauth-dart-client/README.md

 ---

-## Beta notice

-This client is flagged as a beta client due to missing or incomplete features.

 ### Known limitations

 * The use of some objects are limited due to missing support for dynamic fields (example: custom claims on a jwt).
-Currently any data placed in json will not render in dart unless the class is explicitly subclassed to contain those fields.
+Currently, any data placed in JSON will not render in dart unless the class is explicitly subclassed to contain those fields.
 ---

 ## Usage